6.8 C

 Historical significance

 Dating back to the 1630s, Skeppsbron was developed during the era of King Gustav II Adolf, transforming from a simple waterfront to a vital center of Stockholm’s shipping business.
-The quay was gradually built on land created through continuous fillings, becoming a symbol of Sweden’s ambitions as a growing European power.
+Continuous fillings created the land on which the quay gradually grew, symbolizing Sweden’s ambitions as a growing European power.

 Architectural charm of Skeppsbron